alljoyn/extras-webdocs/docs/learn/core/system-description/sessionless-signal.md

-For details of which signals the provider sends from its cache to the consumer, see the definition of these signals in [org.alljoyn.sl interface][org.alljoyn.sl-interface].
+For details of which signals the provider sends from its cache to the consumer, see the definition of these signals in [org.alljoyn.sl interface][org-alljoyn-sl-interface].

 The consumer receives the sessionless signals, and filters and routes them according to its match rules.
 The consumer SLS module maintains the information about the match rules applied and change_id fetched from the provider for future sessionless signal fetches.

-#### Consumer sessionless signal fetch backoff algorithm
+#### Sessionless signal fetch backoff algorithm

-After determining that it needs to fetch sessionless signals from a given provider as per the logic described above, the consumer SLS module follows backoff logic to establish the session for the sessionless signal fetch from the provider.
+After determining that it needs to fetch sessionless signals from a given provider as per the logic described above, the consumer SLS module attempts a join session with the producer to fetch sessionless signals.
+If the consumer's first join session attempt fails, it follows a backoff based retry logic to do the join session for the sessionless signal fetch from the provider.
+The SLS fetch logic adds random delays at different consumers to ensure that consumer requests for sessionless signals fetch are distributed over time for a given provider.

-The consumer SLS module delays the join session attempt using the following algorithm:
+The Consumer SLS module follows a mix of linear plus exponential backoff retries for sessionless signals fetch.
+It supports a hybrid of first few linear backoff retries followed by some exponential backoff retries.
+The transition point between the linear and exponential backoff is configurable.
+The backoff interval is capped off to a maximum configurable value.
+Retries are performed for a total retry period R. Once the max backoff interval is reached, retries continue with the constant retry period (set to max backoff interval) until the total retry period R is elapsed.

+The following configuration parameters have been added in the router config file:
+* Linear to Exponential Transition Point (k) - Specifies the retry attempt after which backoff should become exponential.
+* Max Backoff Interval Factor (c) - Specifies the multiplication factor for T (initial backoff time) to generate the max backoff interval.
+* Total Retry Period (R) - Specifies the total time period (in seconds) for which SLS fetch retry must be attempted.

+The following figure shows an example SLS retry schedule with SLS retries happening at T, 2T, 3T, 4T, 8T, 16T, 32T, 32T, 32T,....

+![sls-fetch-backoff-schedule-example][sls-fetch-backoff-schedule-example]

+Figure: SLS fetch backoff schedule example

+For every SLS retry attempt, the join session with the producer is delayed randomly between [0, retry interval] to make sure Consumer requests are distributed over time.
+For example in the figure above:
-* If this is the first join session attempt, delay randomly between [0, 1500] msec.
+* The Consumer join session for 4th SLS fetch retry will be randomly delayed between [0, 4T] interval.
-* For each subsequent attempt, delay randomly between 0 and half of the previous attempt, with a minimum interval of 250 msec.

-This produces the following delay intervals: 1500, 750, 375, 250, 250, ... msec.
+* The Consumer join session for nth SLS fetch retry will be randomly delayed between [0,16T] interval.

+For the SLS fetch triggered as a result of solicited mDNS discovery responses, the join session request is not delayed randomly.
+In this case, the join session for SLS fetch is done immediately.
+The AllJoyn router will serialize such an SLS fetch if the max connections limit on the Consumer is reached.

 ## Sessionless signal message sequences (prior to the 14.06 release)